grantp-teaching/ipaas_integration/ipaas_lab.md

 2. Create a queue  named `labq`

-3. Create an Amazon Linux EC2 instance with the instance profile.
+3. Create an Amazon Linux EC2 instance **with the instance profile**.

 4. Use `git` on the instance to clone *this* repository.
 (Use yum to install git)